www.lumen-perfectus.com

 Gear and Software

-As mentioned elsewhere, Lumen Perfectus is not here to discuss equipment , photography techniques, digital image processing, or Web site development.
+As mentioned elsewhere, Lumen Perfectus is not here to discuss equipment, photography techniques, digital image processing, or Web site development.
 We continue to receive, however, requests for this kind of information.
 We've created this page to answer some of the common questions about the equipment used and the development of the Web site.
 For photography techniques and tutorials, however, you'll have to look elsewhere.
-Please see our links page and visit some of the sites listed under the Photography Sites and Publications headings.

-What follows is the photographer's description of the photo and computer equipment and the software used to create Lumen Perfectus, liberally sprinkled with comments and opinions.
+What follows is the photographer's description of the photo and computer equipment and the software used to create Lumen Perfectus and our photos, liberally sprinkled with comments and opinions.
 When not taking pictures, most photographers enjoy talking about equipment, accessories, film, and techniques.
 Their latest purchases, equipment trials or rentals, and X-Y comparisons are all topics of conversation.
 That's true for me as well, but as you'll see my "kit" is pretty modest.
-It's also necessary to hike to the places from which I like to shoot; a "modest" kit also means light weight.
+It's also necessary to hike to the places from which I like to shoot; a modest kit helps keep the weight manageable.

-You'll find links at the bottom of the page to most of the manufacturers mentioned here.
+You'll find links at the bottom of the page to several of the manufacturers mentioned here.

 Camera Equipment

-A small collection of filters is used, including B&W circular polarizers and split neutral-density grads.
-I rarely use colored now, as the effects of these filters can generally be added in Photoshop.
+A small collection of filters is used, including B+W circular polarizers and split neutral-density grads.
+I also have a Hoya variable neutral-desnity filter.
+I rarely use color filters now, as the effects of these filters can generally be added in Photoshop.

-All of this fits into a Tamrack photo backpack.
-With the tripod this kit weighs about 35 pounds.
+All of this fits into a Renaissance Photo Tech P3 backpack.
+With the tripod this kit weighs over 30 pounds.
+Sadly, Bruce retired and closed RPT (and photobackpacker.com) in 2014; these wonderful backpacks are no more.

 I also have a Manfrotto 3021B Pro tripod, but since getting the lighter and stiffer Gitzo, the older tripod with a pan/tilt head is used mainly with our spotting scope.

-My now-retired film camera body is an EOS A2e, purchased in 1998 prior to a trip to Alaska's Denali and Glacier Bay National Parks.
+My long-retired film camera body was an EOS A2e, purchased in 1998 prior to a trip to Alaska's Denali and Glacier Bay National Parks.
 See my EOS Control Dial Repair site for an interesting story about this camera.

 This site has a number of photos taken before I bought the A2e.
 Nearly all of these images are scenics or macros.
 These were taken with Topcon Super-D and RE-2 bodies and an assortment of third-party lenses.
 Extension tubes or bellows were used for some of the macro photographs.
 The maker of Topcon cameras and lenses no longer does that, concentrating instead on equipment for ophthalmologists, but the brand was quite popular in the 1960s and '70s.
 You'll find several Web sites devoted to collecting, history, and use of Topcon equipment.